Tix

-Andreas Andresen Haukeland (born 12 April 1993), better known as Tix (stylized as TIX), is a Norwegian singer.
+Andreas Andresen Haukeland (born 12 April 1993), better known as Tix (stylized in all caps), is a Norwegian singer.
 He represented Norway at the Eurovision Song Contest 2021 with the song "Fallen Angel".

-He has Tourette syndrome, a condition characterised by involuntary movements called tics.
+Haukeland has Tourette syndrome, a condition characterised by involuntary movements called tics.
 During his childhood, he was bullied for his condition and he was called "Tics", which he later turned into his stage name.
-Besides being a musician, Andreas is a mental health awareness advocate and has shared his experiences with Tourette syndrome, as well as loneliness and suicidal thoughts.
+Besides being a musician, Haukeland is a mental health awareness advocate and has shared his experiences with Tourette syndrome, as well as loneliness and suicidal thoughts.

-In 2019, Andreas was a part of Norwegian Paradise Hotel, season 11, checking in as a VIP contestant.
+In 2019, Haukeland was a part of Norwegian Paradise Hotel, season 11, checking in as a VIP contestant.
 After his long run that season, he was part of the jury deciding the winners.

 Early life

-Andreas was born on 12 April 1993.
-During his school years, Andreas was bullied for his Tourette syndrome and his tics - leading to him struggling with his mental health for most of his life.
+Haukeland was born on 12 April 1993.
+During his school years, he was bullied for his Tourette syndrome and his tics, leading to him struggling with his mental health for most of his life.
 During a conversation with his mom, he said "I don't think I'll ever get a girlfriend.
 I don't think I'll ever find someone who can love me and accept my tics.
 I don't think anyone will consider me normal... most importantly, I don't think I'll ever find a girl that will have children with me, someone that will marry me.
 I don't think that's in the cards for me."

-In 2010, during a russ celebration, Andreas's girlfriend at the time asked him if he could write a song for the bus crew.
+In 2010, during a russ celebration, Haukeland's girlfriend at the time asked him if he could write a song for the bus crew.
 This would be his first russ song.
 In 2011, he would submit a song for that year's Melodi Grand Prix 2011, but to no avail.
 The song is not planned to ever be released in any media form.